-Meniere's disease is a disorder of the labyrinth in the inner ear.
+Meniere's disease is a disorder of the labyrinth in the inner ear that causes vertigo, tinnitus, and hearing problems.
 The labyrinth is a system of cavities and canals in the inner ear that affects hearing, balance, and eye movement.

 The Inner Ear